 In his two-part series, Zonkel also interviewed gay, lesbian and bisexual students at nine area high schools and told their stories of discrimination, fear and isolation.

 Zonkel's article was one of five from across the nation to be nominated in the category for the 24th Annual GLAAD Media Awards.
-The other nominees included articles from the New York Times and the Boston Globe.

 According to GLAAD's website, the awards "celebrate outstanding representations of the lesbian, gay, bisexual and transgender (LGBT) community and our allies on TV, in film, and in the news."